Oregon Center for the Arts at Southern Oregon University

 The third component of the Center is the close working relationships and partnerships that exists between the University and community arts organizations including Oregon Shakespeare Festival, Britt Festivals, Ashland International Film Festival, Rogue Valley Symphony, Southern Oregon Repertory Singers, Ashland Gallery Association, and many others.
 Community arts organizations provide professional/semi-professional arts experiences for SOU students.
 There is a long history of collaboration between SOU and the partner organizations that have created for the region and the state a rich cultural environment.

-For information about any of the program areas or contact information go to the specific program page in the catalog or visit OCA.SOU.edu.
+For information about any of the program areas or contact information go to the specific program page in the catalog.

 BOX OFFICE for All Music and Theatre performances: 541-552-6348 or go to